Mari6814/mdgachasim/README.md

 ]
 ```

-Since this is very tedious, you can use the utility function `string_to_decklist` in the package `mdgachasim.util`.
+Since this is very tedious, you can use the utility function `string_to_decklist` in the module `mdgachasim.util`.
 Be careful as it tries to repair any writing mistakes.
 It doesn't only return the decklist, but also a dictionary
 of automatically derived card name translations, which is only for your information and can be ignored.